-- you're curious how much space your suitcase takes up, so you'll know if it fits in your trunk
+- If you're curious about how much space your suitcase takes up, so you'll know if it fits in your trunk.

-- you're wondering how much sand will fit into a rectangular sandbox, or how much gravel your driveway needs, or
+- If you're wondering how much sand will fit into a rectangular sandbox or how much gravel your driveway needs.

 And how to calculate cubic feet from inches?

-- inches, you need to divide each value by 12
+- Inches — you need to divide each value by .

-- multiply the volume value by 27 (3³) for dimensions in yards
+- Yards — multiply the volume value by (which is ).

-If you are dealing with a different unit for each dimension we recommend using first method to avoid miscalculations.
-Or, even better, you can use our cubic feet calculator and forget about tricky unit conversions!
+If you are dealing with a different unit for each dimension, we recommend using the first method to avoid miscalculations.
+Or even better, you can use our cubic feet calculator and forget about tricky unit conversions!